RohitPandeyPraxis23/Business_Analysis_to_investigate_metrics_unfulfilled_orders/README.md

 **offer_id** - ID of an offer

+In the Dataset we examine the following -

-**1.Build up distribution of orders according to reasons for failure: cancellations before and after driver assignment.
+1.Build up distribution of orders according to reasons for failure: cancellations before and after driver assignment.

-**
-**2.We seek to examine if there are any trends in order cancellations by the hour in which it is cancelled.
+2.We seek to examine if there are any trends in order cancellations by the hour in which it is cancelled.

-**
-**3.We **seek** to examine cancellation status based on driver assigned status and by the hour in which an order is cancelled.
+3.We seek to examine cancellation status based on driver assigned status and by the hour in which an order is cancelled.

-**
-**4.We seek to examine presence of trend if any in the Average ETA for any order.
+4.We seek to examine presence of trend if any in the Average ETA for any order.
-**